What is Slices in python

 print(numbers[-5:-2]) # Output: [5, 6, 7]

-# Reverse the list with negative step
+# Reverse the list using negative step

 print(numbers[::-1]) # Output: [9, 8, 7, 6, 5, 4, 3, 2, 1, 0]